chiragpuniyanii/nodejs-repo/README.md

 * Automated CI/CD pipeline
 * Webhook-based automation
 * Dockerized application
-* Continuous deployment on EC2
+* Continuous deployment
 * Container-based testing
-* Real-time monitoring
+* Monitoring with Prometheus & Grafana
-* Full observability (system + container metrics)
+* System and container observability

 ---

 ## 🏆 Production Considerations

-* Jenkins should run on a separate server
+* Use separate server for Jenkins
-* Use secure secrets management
+* Secure credentials using secret management
-* Enable HTTPS and domain
+* Use HTTPS and domain
-* Use Kubernetes for scaling
+* Consider Kubernetes for scaling

 ---